mykytazharov/netflixEDA/README.md

  You can view it [hear](https://mykytazharov.github.io/netflixEDA)

- EDA of IMDb ratings merged to Neflix dataset can be found [here](https://github.com/mykytazharov/netflixEDA/blob/master/netflix_imdb.ipynb).
+ EDA of IMDb ratings merged to the Netflix dataset in Python can be found [here](https://github.com/mykytazharov/netflixEDA/blob/master/netflix_imdb.ipynb).